 I am seriously addicted to mesmerizing sensory bottles.
 At one point, I had a calm down jar that I “tested out” for an entire week before I gave it to my class, so I am always thrilled for the next irresistible find.

-The sensory bottle that I am showing to you today is one of my all-time favorites, and it has that nice slow and gentle flow to it.
-It’s the kind that I could just watch for hours.
+The sensory bottle that I am spotlighting today is one of my all-time favorites, and it has that nice slow and gentle flow.
+It’s the kind that I could watch for hours.
 Now you all know why I’m a preschool teacher — I just want to stare at discovery bottles all day!

 Alphabet Sensory Bottle

-Here’s our alphabet discovery bottle.
-I must say that the ABCs have never been so calming and relaxing!
+An alphabet discovery bottle is so fun and easy to make, it lasts forever, and it reinforces the alphabetic principle.
+Plus, I must say that the ABCs have never been so calming and relaxing!

-It takes 15 to 20 seconds for the letters to go to the other side of the bottle, and I love the slow somersaults they do as they float upward.
+It takes about 15 to 20 seconds for the letter beads to go to the other side of the bottle, and I love the slow somersaults they do as they float upward.
 We love just flipping it over and over as it calms and soothes.

 We love putting our sensory bottles on tables, near the library in a classroom, or somewhere at eye level.